flowcontrol12/docu/docs/03-Installation guide.md

-This document describes the step-by-step installation and configuration process of Sycope 2.X on VMWare ESXi version 7.0+.
+This document describes the step-by-step installation and configuration process of Sycope 2.X on VMware ESXi version 7.0+.

 For additional resources and information, please visit Sycope LLC website at www.sycope.com.